resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

     Now stop, and ask the audience to introduce themselves to the person on either side of them (if they don't know that person).
 Then let them know that these are the people that they will turn to first for help if they have any problems with the lesson.
-Only put up red cards if neither person on either side can't help them.
+They are only to put up red cards if neither person on either side can't help them.
     So if a read card goes up, you are expecting to see a row of red cards!

 And I’m going to be asking questions as we go long, just to see how well I’m doing!